Gruntfuggly/vscode-qunit/README.md

 The view currently can't be refreshed without rebuilding the tree.
 This means that the expansion state of the tree is not preserved.

 There are probably lots of use cases where it doesn't work properly.
-Please let me know and I'll try and accomodate them.
+Please let me know and I'll try and accommodate them.
 Any feedback is welcome!

 ### Credits

-"Pass" and "Fail" icons made by <a href="https://www.flaticon.com/authors/maxim-basinski" title="Maxim Basinski">Maxim Basinski</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>, licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>
+"Pass" and "Fail" icons made by [Maxim Basinski](https://www.flaticon.com/authors/maxim-basinski) from [www.flaticon.com](https://www.flaticon.com/), licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

-"Refresh" icon stolen from Patryk Zawadzki's <a href="https://marketplace.visualstudio.com/items?itemName=patrys.vscode-code-outline">Code Outline</a> extension, which was also used as inspiriation and guidance for this one.
+"Refresh" icon stolen from Patryk Zawadzki's [Code Outline](https://marketplace.visualstudio.com/items?itemName=patrys.vscode-code-outline) extension, which was also used as inspiration and guidance for this one.

 "QUnit" icon stolen from the QUnit twitter account.